Book Talk: Steven Galloway on magic, memories and Houdini

-NEW YORK (Reuters) - Canadian author Steven Galloway explores the fickle nature of memory in “The Confabulist,” his book about the life and death of one of the world’s most famous magicians, Harry Houdini.
+NEW YORK, June 19 (Reuters) - Canadian author Steven Galloway explores the fickle nature of memory in “The Confabulist,” his book about the life and death of one of the world’s most famous magicians, Harry Houdini.

 The book’s main character, Martin Strauss, reflects on a life in which he believes he killed the Hungarian-American escape artist.